MurdoMaclachlan/ToR-Repost-Collection/generic/drake/drake.md

 ---

-[*The meme shows two images of rapper Drake, with text to the right of each image.*]
+\[*The meme shows two images of rapper Drake, with text to the right of each image.*]

 ---

-[*Drake looks displeased, and is using one arm to shield himself from the right side of the frame by curling it around his head, with his hand up in a "not today" manner.*]
+\[*Drake is frowning and has one arm curled up around his head to the right, his hand up in a shielding gesture.
+The text reads:*]

 {{REPLACE ME}}

 ---

-[*Drake has his head up high, looking pleased, with a finger pointed up and towards the right side of the frame.*]
+\[*Drake has his head up high and is smiling, with a finger pointed up and towards the right side of the frame.
+The text reads:*]

 {{REPLACE ME}}